Canal in Bruges, Belgium

 • find information on the Belgian Crisis Centre website

-• follow the Crisis Centre accounts on Twitter/ X or Facebook to follow official information in the event of a major national incident
+• follow the Crisis Centre accounts on Twitter or Facebook to follow official information in the event of a major national incident

-• sign up to BE-Alert to receive emergency alerts via SMS
+• sign up to BE-Alert to receive emergency alerts on SMS

 Crime

 Theft and pickpocketing is common in crowded areas.
-Take care of your belongings and passports, particularly at train stations in Brussels.
+Take care of your baggage and passports and beware of any attempts to distract you.

 Take extra care in major railway stations and on public transport, particularly late at night.
 Thieves, pickpockets and muggers operate in busy areas, particularly: